In-Service Training Site

 A3.
 You must attend and successfully complete the training course within 6 months of your date of hire.

 A4.
-You must be at least 18 years of age, a U.S. citizen, no serious criminal or motor vehicle record, good credit history, pass a background investigation, fingerprint check, a psychological evaluation, a medical exam by a licensed health professional, and a physical fitness test.
+No serious criminal or motor vehicle record, good credit history, pass a background investigation, fingerprint check, a psychological evaluation, a medical exam by a licensed health professional, and a physical fitness test.

 A5.
 The physical fitness tests are based on the Cooper Aerobics Institute standards.
 You must pass at least at the 35th percentile on entrance and the 50th on exit.
-The standards are as follows:
+The standards changed on January 1, 2014 and are as follows:

 Q6.
 Must I maintain an ongoing level of physical fitness after graduating from the Academy?